-Additionally, the bill stipulates that employers must pay employees at least the federal minimum wage, and any waiver to opt out of the state minimum wage is only valid for nine months from the start of employment.
-After this period, employees must be compensated at or above the state minimum wage, regardless of their job title.
-The bill also includes a severability clause, ensuring that if any part of the law is deemed invalid, the remaining provisions will still be enforceable.
+Additionally, the bill mandates that employers must pay employees at least the federal minimum wage, regardless of their participation in the waiver program.
+The waiver to opt out of the state minimum wage is only valid for nine months from the start of employment, after which employees must be compensated at or above the state minimum wage.
+The bill also includes a severability clause, ensuring that if any part of the law is found invalid, the remaining provisions will still be enforceable.
 The act is set to take effect on July 1, 2025.

 Statutes affected: